 7. Set the Downlink signal level to the value as defined in Table 7.5.5-3 as appropriate (Case 2).
 Send uplink power control commands to the UE using 1dB power step size to ensure that the UE output power measured by the test system is within the Uplink power control window, defined as -MU to -(MU + Uplink power control window size) dB of the target power level in Table 7.5.5-3 for at least the duration of the Throughput measurement, where MU and Uplink power control window size are defined above.

-8. Set the Interferer signal level to the value as defined in Table 7.5.5-3 s appropriate (Case 2) and frequency below the wanted signal, using a modulated interferer bandwidth as defined in Annex D.
+8. Set the Interferer signal level to the value as defined in Table 7.5.5-3 as appropriate (Case 2) and frequency below the wanted signal, using a modulated interferer bandwidth as defined in Annex D.

 9. Measure the average throughput for a duration sufficient to achieve statistical significance according to Annex H.